jo3-l/obscenity/README.md

 ## Why Obscenity?

 - **Accurate:** Though Obscenity is far from perfect (as with all profanity filters), it makes reducing false positives as simple as possible: adding whitelisted phrases is as easy as adding a new string to an array, and using word boundaries is equally simple.
-- **Robust:** Obscenity's transformer-based design allows it to match on variants of phrases other libraries are typically unable to, e.g. `f...u c k`, `fuuuuuuuckkk`, `ʃṳ𝒸𝗄`, `wordsbeforefuckandafter` and so on.
+- **Robust:** Obscenity's transformer-based design allows it to match on variants of phrases other libraries are typically unable to, e.g. `fuuuuuuuckkk`, `ʃṳ𝒸𝗄`, `wordsbeforefuckandafter` and so on.
 There's no need to manually write out all the variants either: just adding the pattern `fuck` will match all of the cases above by default.
 - **Extensible:** With Obscenity, you aren't locked into anything - removing phrases that you don't agree with from the default set of words is trivial, as is disabling any transformations you don't like (perhaps you feel that leet-speak decoding is too error-prone for you).

 ## Installation